derekdjia/simple_regression_casestudy/README.md

 # A Simple Regression Case Study: Tractor Auction Pricing

 A simple, fun case case study for new students of data.
 You are given a large dataset with 53 explanatory variables and 400,000 observations to create an accurate regression model.
+How would you solve the problem?
 The repository showcases my cohort-best solution with a RMSLE of 0.275.

 Shoutouts to Elliot Saslow (https://github.com/Esaslow) for his help!